valiums00/xtream-api/README.md

 ## 🔄 Serializers

-Xtream has an unpredictable API format, keys change between types, dates come as date strings and timestamp strings, things that should be arrays are sometimes objects with number keys, some data is base64 encoded.
+Xtream has an unpredictable API format, there are duplicate keys, keys change depending on what type of content is requested, dates come as date strings and timestamp strings with no reason, things that should be arrays are sometimes objects with numbered keys, some data is base64 encoded etc.

 For this reason, this library can use serializers to convert the API response to a more usable format.
 We provide a default set of serializers for the most common API responses.

-### Available Serializers
+---

-#### Camel Case
+### Camel Case

 The simplest serializer just converts the keys of the response object to camel case.